folder Filed in London, Stories

 Centre stage… a black leather briefcase

 To prove the point, the Deputy Governor waved our party over to the window.
-Looking down into the Inner Ward we saw it was deserted, not a human being nor a hopping Tower Raven in sight…just our parked limo (stage left) and centre stage… a black leather briefcase.
+Looking down into the Inner Ward we saw it was deserted, not a human being nor a hopping Tower Raven in sight… just our parked limo (stage left) and centre stage, a black leather briefcase.
+It seemed to be familiar, even from that distance.

 “Oh my gawd”, says I, “That’s my briefcase.”